13 reasons why I'm not in the mood for Germans on vacation

 This one goes with the topic Post about 30 things you see in every cliche German household.

-If you want an overview of all BuzzFeed DE articles, please check out the Facebook pages BuzzFeed UK and BuzzFeed UK Trending over.
+If you want an overview of all BuzzFeed DE articles, then feel free to check out the Facebook pages BuzzFeed UK and BuzzFeed UK Trending over.

 #reasons #mood #Germans #vacation